InmaculadaRM/my_first_shiny/README.md

 ## About

-This app visualizes live and still births data in Scotland by financial year and hospital since 2000. using data from Public Health Scotland - Births by Hospital dataset.
+This app visualizes live and still births data in Scotland by financial year and hospital since 2000. using the Births by Hospital dataset.
 Accessed via Public Health Scotland Open Data.